nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

         Representation Rule <|-- Membership Based Representation Rule : is subclass of Agent <|-- Person : is subclass of
-        Agent <|-- Legal Entity Member : is subclass of
+        Agent <|-- Legal Entity Member : is subclass of AgentLegalEntity <|-- Legal Entity : is subclass of
 ```

 ### Nordic Signatory Rights